hal/console/npm/src/main/resources/hal-edk/README.md

 Development package for writing HAL extensions.
 Follow these steps to setup a new extension project:

-- Create a new yarn project
+- Create a new NPM project
 - Install a developer dependency for `hal-edk`:

-      $ yarn install --save-dev hal-edk
+      $ npm install --save-dev hal-edk

   This will install the management console in `node_modules/hal-edk` and create two files in the project's root folder: